pink-gorilla/lein-pinkgorilla/README.md

 lein nbconvert demo.clj
 ```

+## relay

+`lein pinkgorilla relay` runs an nrepl relay without any other frontend.
+Usful for testing.

 # Configuration

-We ship a default configuration, which you can run out-of-the-box - no need to make changes!
+We ship a **default configuration**, which you can run out-of-the-box - no need to make changes!
 But if you want to change the configuration, you have several options:
   - In project.clj add {:pinkgorilla {:options-to-override "here"}}
   - In commandline.
 Run ```lein pinkgorilla dry --help``` to see available commandline options
-  - In the file gorilla-config.edn
+  - In the file gorilla-config.edn (in the same path as project.clj)
   - Environment variables.
 Please refer to https://github.com/tolitius/cprop to understand how to define nested configuration options in environment variables.

-Run ```lein pinkgorilla dry``` to see the current configuration.
+Run `lein pinkgorilla dry` to see the current configuration.
 If you did not make any
 changes yet, then this will give you an idea which options you might want to override.

 If you already made canges to the configuration, it allows you to check if your
-configuration optionsdid get applied.
+configuration options did get applied correctly.